Waste in UK Law

 A government White Paper of December 1995 entitled "Making Waste Work" (CM3040) preceded the imposition of landfill tax.
 It examined the strategies to be adopted to reduce the environmental impact of waste disposal.
 So far as landfill was concerned, three main objectives were set out.
 First, to reduce the amount of waste; second to reduce the amount of material going to landfill and third to place the cost of landfill on the person disposing of the waste.

 The Commissioners also submitted that there was nothing in the statute which suggested that material which had been discarded as waste ceased to be waste because it had been successfully recycled.
+Melt it down and mould it into a spare part for a machine and it is not waste.
 There need be no change in chemical substance to convert waste into a useful product.
-This is recognised by Parliament in its drive to promote recycling rather than disposal and is recognised by the cumulative effect of section 40(2).

-That cannot have been the intention of Parliament when they introduced the landfill tax.
+The Commissioners accept that their argument leads to the result that companies such as Parkwood will be liable for tax if they use recycled material for site engineering or building purposes, whereas they would not be liable for tax if they used fresh materials.
 The purpose of the legislation was to tax waste material deposited at landfill sites and not to tax deposits at landfill sites of useful material produced from waste material.

 • R v Daventry District Council ex parte Thornby Farms; R v Derbyshire County Council ex parte Murray